AgtLucas/_agtlucas.com/_posts/2017-04-16-on-pursuit-of-productivity.markdown

 * Tools are not that important
 * Know yourself

-Yep, that simple, it doesn't matter your tool, if you don't have auto control, none of this really matter.
+It doesn't matter your tool, if you don't have auto control, none of this really matter, none of this will work.